zgracem/dotconfig/README.md

   custom `rsync` script pushes changes to my Linux boxes.
 * On Windows, I use nightly builds of the venerable [PuTTY]; on Mac, I prefer [iTerm2] over the built-in Terminal.app; on iOS, there is only [Prompt].
-* As of April 2019, I'm transitioning from a long-term relationship with Sublime Text to something more... passionate... with [Visual Studio Code].
+* As of April 2019, I'm transitioning from a long-term relationship with Sublime Text to something more... _passionate_... with [Visual Studio Code].
 * Files that can be safely published to this GitHub repo live in `~/.config/`.
   Everything else lives in `~/.private/`, which is encrypted by [Keybase].